opf/openproject/docs/release-notes/13-4-0/README.md

 We released [OpenProject 13.4.0](https://community.openproject.org/versions/1984).
 The release contains several bug fixes as well as great new features and we recommend updating to the newest version.

-Read more about the [new features](#important-updates-and-new-features) and get an [overview as a list of all bug fixes and changes](#bug-fixes-and-changes) at the end of these release notes.
+Read more about the [new features](#important-updates-and-new-features) and see an [overview as a list of all bug fixes and changes](#bug-fixes-and-changes) at the end of these release notes.

 ## Important updates and new features